uikit/uikit-site/docs/pages/migration.md

 UIkit 3.1 adds the `@deprecated` Less variable.
 By default, it is set to `false`, and deprecated classes are not compiled into the CSS.

-If you want to update your markup later and use the deprecated classes along the new ones, set the variable to `true` in your custom UIkit theme.
+If you want to update your markup later and use the deprecated classes along with the new ones, set the variable to `true` in your custom UIkit theme.

 ```
 @deprecated: true;